kinobii/kinostore/README.md

 cd /var/www/html
 rm index.html
 ```
-Now we can upload the Kinostore folder to the server.
+Now we can upload the files that are inside the Kinostore folder to the server.

 From the Mac terminal(new window, not inside the VM):